Casper-dev/Casper-server/README.md

 ```

 #### Usage
 Provider mostly just serves incoming connections from client, so you only need to run it.
-As of now, works only with open IP addresses and requires own INFURA Ropsten test network ethereum wallet and some ETH on it.
+As of now, works only with open IP addresses and ~~requires own INFURA Ropsten test network ethereum wallet and some ETH on it~~ for now works on fast private blockchain.
 ```bash
 ipfs init 	 			# this will instantiate an id and a repo that provider will use ipfs daemon	 			# runs ipfs daemon that will serve incoming commands